Efavirenz (By mouth)

 Warnings While Using This Medicine

 - Birth control pills, implants, and other forms of hormonal birth control may not work as well while you are using efavirenz.
-Use an additional form of birth control while you take this medicine and for 12 weeks after you stop taking it.
+Use a second form of birth control, such as condoms, a diaphragm, or contraceptive foam, while you take this medicine and for 12 weeks after you stop taking it.

-- Tell your doctor if you have a history of liver disease or hepatitis B or C. Make sure your doctor knows if you have a history of seizures, mental illness, emotional problems, or drug abuse.
-Tell your doctor if you currently use alcohol.
-Make sure your doctor knows about any other medical problems you currently have or have had in the past.
+- Tell your doctor if you have a history of liver disease or hepatitis B or C, seizures, mental illness, emotional problems, or drug abuse.
+Tell your doctor about any other medical problems you currently have or had in the past.

 Possible Side Effects While Using This Medicine